 Want Whipped Cream?
 No problem!
 If you have a can of coconut milk in your cupboard, you’re all set to go.
 You can use the spray cans from the grocery store, but homemade coconut whipped cream is just heavenly!

-Any Strawberries ‘n’ Cream Smoothie leftovers can be saved in the fridge for a day or so in a covered container.
+If you need to save your almond milk strawberry smoothie leftovers, they can be saved in the fridge for in a covered container, but the texture and flavor will change.
 If you have an insulated water bottle or thermos, that would be even better for keeping your remaining smoothie cool and fresh in the fridge.

 When you’re ready for the smoothie, a good idea is to blend your leftovers with a small handful of frozen fruit to get your smoothie thick and creamy again, especially if the consistency looks a little thin.
 Best to use the fruit already in your smoothie, but you can also branch out and try something new.